 Type

 Digital: Like a digital clock, the readings are displayed as numbers.
 The benefit of going digital is that you’ll get quick readings that are accurate.
-It’s also easier to read than an analogue scale that takes a little longer to decipher.
+It’s also easier to read than an analogue scale, which takes a little longer to decipher.
 Another benefit of digital is that some units include an alarm to let you know once you’ve hit the right temperature.

-Analogue: These are the old school type of thermometer that have been around since their invention in 1714.
+Analogue: These are the old-school types of thermometers that have been around since their invention in 1714.
 As the mercury is heated, it rises up the scale.
-These gadgets are simple with less complex parts in their design and are often more affordable.
-They tend to take longer to give a reading that the digital option as mercury is slow to rise.
+These gadgets are simple, have fewer complex parts in their design, and are often more affordable.
+They tend to take longer to give a reading than the digital option, as mercury is slow to rise.
 This may not be ideal if you’re tempering chocolate and need very precise measurements.

 The scale display on an analogue model will sometimes have the benefit of showing the various stages of heating sugar.
 Some will consider this a handy feature to have.

-Glass: These thermometers are analogue and usually have a clip so that you can attach it to the side of a saucepan.
+Glass: These thermometers are analogue and usually have a clip so that you can attach them to the side of a saucepan.
 It’s important to check the length to make sure it’ll fit in your saucepan without hitting the bottom.
-This will give a false reading and should be avoided at all cost.
-Possibly the biggest down side to a glass unit is that it can easily be broken.
-When you’re rushing around in the kitchen it’s quite easy to break the glass as it isn’t overly thick.
-If you can find a brand that includes a protector case that’s a great feature to have.
+This will give a false reading and should be avoided at all costs.
+Possibly the biggest downside to a glass unit is that it can easily be broken.
+When you’re rushing around in the kitchen, it’s quite easy to break the glass, as it isn’t overly thick.
+If you can find a brand that includes a protective case, that’s a great feature to have.

 Heating sugar takes time.
 That’s why a clip-on thermometer is hugely beneficial.
-Simply attach to the saucepan and start working on another task in the kitchen.
-The hand held option
+Simply attach it to the saucepan and start working on another task in the kitchen.

 Durability